Last Updated | November 17, 2023

-HL7 messages are used whenever healthcare data needs to be transferred between disparate systems or different healthcare providers.
+HL7 messages examples are used whenever healthcare data needs to be transferred between disparate systems or different healthcare providers.
 So basically, an HL 7 message is a hierarchical structure called connected to a trigger event.
 These messages are sent in response to trigger events associated with patients, such as when a patient is being admitted into a clinic or when they are being discharged.
 Each HL7 message comprises of various segments in a specific sequence and take some practice to decipher.

 What is Hl7 Message Structure?